jazmin10/Bamazon/README.md

 ## bamazonManager Instructions

-1. Run "node bamazonManager.js" on command line
+1. Run `node bamazonManager.js` on command line

 2. Select from the available options: